btoll/tools/README.md

     -r, --root    The directory that will be the root directory of the archive.
 For example, we typically chdir into root_dir before creating the archive.
 Defaults to cwd.
     -c, --config  A config file that the script will read to get remote system information.
 Session will be non-interactive.
 Useful for automation.

+### csv bash script
+I had several csv files that I needed to slice by column(s).
+In addition, some lines had commas within double-quotes, which is no good when the field delimiter is the comma.
+So, I decided that this script will replace all commas not within double quotes to an underscore and then specify the underscore as the field delimiter in my import tool.

+The command-line arguments are the csv to operate on, followed by an optional filename for the newly-created file (.csv will be appended) and the optional columns to slice.

+If using a tool like mysqlimport, name the new file the same name as the database table that the records should be inserted into.

+Example usage:

+    bash csv.bash psa.csv cards 2-5

 ### bfind bash script

 Example usage:

     bfind .
 Component.js